 Controversy and release

+Released in the US on the 24th of September 1993.
+The Good Son initially performed well, taking $12,520,305 in its opening weekend.
+However, the release was equally dogged by poor critical reviews.
 Meanwhile, across the Atlantic, UK audiences found the film banned following the horrific murder of James Bulger.
-With the fierce public debate over the criminal actions of children combining with knee jerk press reaction to violence in films.
-Ultimately leading to The Good Son vanishing from the UK until an edited home video release in 1994.
+The fierce public debate over children’s criminal actions combined with a knee jerk press reaction to cinema violence.
+This public debate would ultimately ensure The Good Son vanished from the UK until an edited home video release in 1994.
 The full version only seeing the light of day on DVD in 2002.